International Applicants

 Applicants who attended a post-secondary institution outside of the U.S. or Canada must provide the following additional documentation:

-- World Education Services (WES) ICAP evaluation of your foreign academic credentials.
+2. World Education Services (WES) ICAP evaluation of your foreign academic credentials.
 We recommend you start your WES at least 2 months prior to the application deadline.
-Be sure to choose SOPHAS as the CAS provider from the drop down options.
+You must choose SOPHAS as the CAS provider from the drop down options.
+WES ICAP evaluations cannot be received at our office and you will be required to order an official copy to be sent directly to SOPHAS.

 WES Exceptions: